mohamedelkhoreby/flutter-applications/README.md

 # flutter-applications
-the small filtter application as a exercise by The Complete Flutter Development Guide [2022 Edition] cousre in udemy.com
+the small flutter application as a exercise by The Complete Flutter Development Guide [2022 Edition] cousre in udemy.com